RT @PeterSchiff: Fed Chairman Powell admitted that a day of reckoning is coming for the U.S. due to the national debt, but believes that da…

 3. We have witnessed the Stock Markets rise on economic news indicating deceleration of activity.
-This continues until major corporations announced poor earnings, making the markets fall faster than it rose, moving it deeply into the red.
-(November 2008)
+This continues until major corporations announced poor earnings, making the markets fall faster than it rose, moving it deeper into the red.
+(November 2008 - November 2018)

 4. The formula economically is inherent in #2, which is lower economic activity equals lower profits.

-5. Lower profits leads to lower National/Federal Tax revenues.
+5. Lower profits lead to lower National/Federal Tax revenues.

 7. The increased Budget deficits in the face of the Trade Deficit increases the Current Account Deficit.
-Dramatic for the USA and Europe. (see what happens in Greece)
+Dramatic for the USA and Europe. (see what happens in Greece, France, Italy,..the EU)

 8. The Current Account Balance is the speedometer of the money exiting a country into world markets (deficit).

 9. It is this deficit that must be met by incoming investment in any form.
 It could be anything from businesses, equities to Treasury instruments.
 We are already seeing a fall off in the situation of developing nations carrying the spending habits of industrial nations; a contradiction in terms.

 10. If the investment by non-domestic entities fails to meet the existing dollars, euros, British pounds… by all means, then this specific country must turn within to finance the shortfall.

 11. As the action under #10 starts to become reality, and a country turns inside to finance all maturities, interest rates will rise with the long term rates moving fastest regardless of prevailing business conditions. (ex.
 Greece, Portugal)